ArturGoz/sonarcube-actions-example/README.md

 3. analyze your new project
 <img width="482" height="338" alt="зображення" src="https://github.com/user-attachments/assets/c8cc2879-d372-494d-91e3-829496667eed" />

-4. go your project click "Adminisration" and choose "Analysis Method" and turn off Automtic Analysis
+4. go to your project in sonar cloud click "Adminisration" and choose "Analysis Method" and turn off Automtic Analysis
 5. go to "My Account" and choose "Security"
 6. give any name to your token and generate it
 7. after generation copy hashed token and save somewhere